 - If a student or reporting individual does not plan to appeal, they still have the right to submit a letter to have their perspective included in the event that the other individuals appeals.
 Deadlines for submitting a letter will be included in the outcome letter and will likely follow the same timeline as the deadline for appeal.

 - In all cases of an appeal, the Dean of Students Office shall review the appeal and pertinent facts relative to the appeal, determine if further investigation is warranted, and render a decision.
 The administrator or panel will make a determination based on the written record.
 Appeals are not intended to be a de novo review, i.e., they are not intended to be a review from the beginning.
 The appeal administrators responsibility in reviewing an appeal includes:

 (b) altering the findings only where there is clear error based on the stated appeal grounds; or

-(c) altering the sanctions only where there is clear evidence that the sanctions were substantially disproportionate to the violation.
+(c) altering the accountability and commuity restoration plan only where there is clear evidence that the accountability measures were substantially disproportionate to the violation.

-- If a case is remanded for further investigation an additional appeal option may apply after a new decision is rendered.
+- If a situation requires further investigation an additional appeal option may apply after a new decision is rendered.

-- The original sanction will be in effect throughout the duration of the appeals process unless otherwise specified in the outcome letter.
-The sanction will be altered only if and when the respondent is informed by the dean of students office that such a decision has been made.
+- The original accountability and community restoration plan will be in effect throughout the duration of the appeals process unless otherwise specified in the outcome letter.
+The accountability measure will be altered only if and when the student is informed by the Dean of Students Office that such a decision has been made.

-The dean of students office will make a final decision within ten (10) business days of receiving the appeal.
+The Dean of Students Office will make a final decision within ten (10) working days of receiving the appeal.
 This timeframe may be extended for good cause as necessary to ensure the integrity and completeness of the review.
-Any extension of the timeframe, and the reason for the extension, will be shared with the parties in writing.
-The dean of students office's decision is final.
+Any extension of the timeframe, and the reason for the extension, will be shared with the individuals involved in writing.
+The Dean of Students Office's decision is final.